 I own an 8-cup version of the Chemex myself, and it looks like this:

 Except for the size, there are no real differences between these coffee brewers.
-However, the Chemex 3 cups version is designed a tiny bit differently; the neck of this version is a bit taller and sleeker.
+However, the Chemex 3-cups version is designed a tiny bit differently; the neck of this version is a bit taller and sleeker.

 This does not affect the taste at all, so the biggest question you need to ask yourself is, how much coffee am I going to brew at once?
 When you’ve answered this question, you can choose from any version of the Chemex.

 As far as ease of brewing, pour over coffee is the hardest to get right from the start.
-Because you have to pour water onto the ground coffee, many mistakes can badly reflect the coffee taste.
+Because you have to pour water onto the ground coffee, many mistakes can badly reflect the coffee’s taste.

 Now that I’ve covered the first of the two pour over coffee brewers, I think it’s time for the second.
-Down below, you get to find out why I recommend the Hario V60 to brew coffee with.

 Hario V60 brewer